lang2hong/vscode-database-client/README.md

 ![connection](images/connection.jpg)

-Two panels are created because in some cases you need to view both SQL and NoSQL data at the same time, you can drag the panel to the other by long-pressing.

 ## Table

 1. Click table to open table view.
-2. Click button beside table to open new table view.
-3. Then you can do data modification on the table view.
+2. Then you can do data modification on the view page.

 ![query](images/QueryTable.jpg)